cpske/programming1/git/intro-git.md

 <dd>List of files and wildcard patterns for files that git should <b>ignore</b> (not add to the repo)</dd>
 </dl>

-### Files You Should Not Save in a Git Repository
+### Files You Should Not Save in a Git Repository (.gitignore)

-Don't commit files that can be created from other files, or easily downloaded from the Internet.
+Don't commit files that can be recreated from other files, or libraries easily downloaded from the Internet.
 For a Java project, don't commit `*.class` files because these are output from the Java compiler.
 Every time you compile the Java source code, the \*.class files are recreated.

-You usually don't want to commit the IDE project files.
-Your IDE can recreate these if needed.
+You usually don't want to commit IDE project files.
+Your IDE will recreate these when you create a new project (even a project with existing source code).
 For Eclipse, the project files to ignore are .classpath, .project, and .settings.

 Here is an example `.gitignore` file for a Java project:
 ```shell